SHIYIS/NLPWME/modules/1a-phil-of-mind.md

 ### The Implications of Human Beings As Conscious Automata and The Definition of Consciousness

 Advances in computing raise the prospect known as _The Computational Theory of Mind_ (CTM).
 Computationalists understand this paradigm as the principle to cognitive science (Rescorla 2020).
-Then later two schools of thoughts challenged this orthodox position.
+Then later two schools of thoughts challenged this orthodox'
+3 position.

 One pertains to the neurological properties of the mind and body and the other emphasized representational mental states.
 To have a better understanding overall, we have to first know where these premises in the realm of CTM stemmed